 As a bank supervisor, I have to correct this a little: As I just mentioned, the supervisory rules treat every company equally.
 So one cannot speak of a regulatory advantage for certain companies.
 Seen in this way, this also applies to PSD2: Banks, like the new third-party providers, can make use of the interfaces and develop corresponding services.

 Another topic that concerns us in addition to the banking supervisory rules is data protection.
-Bank and payment data is very sensitive information that is particularly worth protecting.
+Bank and payment data is susceptible information that is particularly worth protecting.